How To Make Your Content More Engaging? (15 Practical Ways)

 15. Provide CTA at the end

-Measuring the effectiveness of CTAs help you measure how successful was your content in engaging the readers.
+Measuring the effectiveness of CTAs helps you measure how successful was your content in engaging the readers.

 Besides, why would you want to engage visitors in the first place?